-Interestingly, a recent study found that the increase in insulin and blood glucose levels over three hours was on average the same with aspartame as with sugar consumption (Tey et al. 201715).
+Interestingly, a recent study found that the increase in insulin and blood glucose levels over three hours was, on average, the same with aspartame as with sugar consumption (Tey et al. 201715).

 Do they also have additional side effects?

-Acesulfame Potassium Side Effects
+Potential Acesulfame Potassium Side Effects

 As we’ve already discovered, sugar-free, low-carb soda can be more harmful to you than conventional soda.